-Regular maintenance improves performance and extends engine/equipment life.
-Generac Mobile recommends that all maintenance work be performed by a GMASD.
+Regular maintenance will improve performance and extend engine/equipment life.
+Generac Mobile Products, LLC recommends that all maintenance work be performed by a Generac Mobile Authorized Service Dealer (GMASD).
 Regular maintenance, replacement, or repair of the emissions control devices and systems may be performed by any repair shop or person of the owner's choosing.
 To obtain emissions control warranty service free of charge, the work must be performed by a GMASD.
 See the emissions warranty.